 First off, this shorty nightstand was married into the family 15 years ago.
 He said, “you marry me; you marry my furniture.”
 YIKES!
 It took me a few years to convince him that I could freshen up the look a bit.
 So, 1o years later, I gave it legs and a new paint job.
 It’s not the prettiest makeover, but it sure is better than it was.

 Building The Base For The Legs

-To add legs to furniture like these particleboard beauties, (ha!) you’ll need to build up the base with a few pieces of solid wood.
-Leftover 1x4s works well.
-Simply cut what you need.
-The underside of the nightstand already had wood strips to support the bottom so I added a few more strips of wood to raise the height so it would be more flush with the bottom.
-If you’re stacking 2 wood pieces together to get your height, use wood glue and secure them in place with nails or screws. * Using boards the full length of the dresser or nightstands is preferred for additional strength when adding legs to furniture.
+To add legs to furniture like these particleboard beauties (ha!), you’ll need to build up the base with a few pieces of solid wood.
+Leftover 1x4s work well.
+Cut what you need.
+The underside of the nightstand already had wood strips to support the bottom, so I added a few more strips of wood to raise the height so it would be more flush with the bottom.
+If you’re stacking 2 wood pieces together to get your height, use wood glue and secure them in place with nails or screws. * Using boards, the full length of the dresser or nightstands is preferred for additional strength when adding legs to furniture.

 Securing Hardware To The Legs